waltont8/AdventOfCode2021/README.md

 Pretty obvious what was coming in part 2 but I thought it best to get the points from part 1 quickly and then fight part 2.
 Spent quite some time fiddling about with the cube splitter until I realised you could just use a list comprehension to generate all sections and then drop the overlapping one.
 That shrunk a page of code into a few lines!
 I think you could do this with some sort of tree that recursively subdivides space which might be nice.

 ## Day 23: Amphipod
 I woke up very early this morning, didn't fancy another graph walk/optimization thing.
 Decided to just do this one by hand and wrote a program to help.
+It has an undo stack (right-click undoes one step) and after you select a square you can keep clicking the next square without reselecting, so it's fast to try out new things.
 I used processing.org to build the UI, can't have taken me more than 20 minutes.
 Processing is awesome for quick visual hacks.
 <p align="center">
   <img src="day23_p.png" width="550" title="Tool for day 23">
 </p>